Major Lazer: 2019–present: Jillionaire's departure and Music Is the Weapon

 On May 10, 2019, Major Lazer released the song "Can't Take It from Me", featuring Skip Marley, as the new lead single for their fourth studio album.
 In June 2019, Jillionaire left the group to focus on solo projects, and was replaced by American DJ and record producer Ape Drums.
 The album's second single, "Que Calor", featuring J Balvin and El Alfa, was released September 11, 2019.
 The album's fifth single, "Lay Your Head on Me", featuring Marcus Mumford of the band Mumford & Sons, was released on March 26, 2020.

 In a 2019 interview with Complex Magazine, Diplo revealed that the album would be titled Lazerism, but the name was later changed back to the original title, Music Is the Weapon, and was released on October 23, 2020.

+They performed at the closing ceremony of the Milano Cortina 2026 Winter Olympics at the Verona Arena in Verona, Italy.

 Band members

 This is a list of the members of Major Lazer.